kalexandriabond/cog_neuro_methods/_modules/6-fin.md

 ---

 April 27
-:   Retrospective + the role of creativity in science {Guest speaker}
+:   Retrospective + creativity in science {Guest speaker}
     : **Come prepared to share the most surprising thing you learned.**